Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Massless (Axion) Radiation

-Without any finite width correction the two data sets are less consistent, as reflected in larger uncertainties with $\beta = 9.5\pm 3.5$ and $\log R = 1.6\pm 0.6$ $(R=5.2)$.
-These values for the radial string cut-off of $R\approx 4$ may seem lower than those anticipated for a periodicity scale given by $L=32$.
+Without any finite width correction, the two data sets are less consistent, as reflected in larger uncertainties with $\beta = 9.5\pm 3.5$ and $\log R = 1.6\pm 0.6$ $(R=5.2)$.
+These values for the radial string cutoff $R\approx 4$ may seem lower than those anticipated for a periodicity scale given by $L=32$.
 However, the maximum radius of curvature for a large amplitude perturbation is $R\lesssim L/4 = 8$, so half this scale for the effective radius is not unreasonable.
-Observing quadrupole radiation emanating from an oscillating global string heuristically indicates a delocalised process with radiation maxima appearing on a comparable scale (see Figure~\ref{ParaviewMasslessScreenshot}).
+Observing quadrupole radiation emanating from an oscillating global string heuristically indicates a delocalised process with radiation maxima appearing on a comparable scale to the perturbations on the string (see Figure~\ref{ParaviewMasslessScreenshot}).

 We conclude that the analytic inverse square model (\ref{inversesquare}) offers an excellent description of an oscillating and radiating global string, predicting both the correct power law and magnitude of the radiation damping.
-Our results are consistent with the analytic damping rate $\beta=7.75$ and they point to an effective radial cutoff for the string $R \approx L/8$ ($\varrho \equiv R/L \approx 0.12 $), about half the string radius of curvature $L/4$.
-We also observed that finite width effects suppressed radiative power in massless modes at small amplitudes comparable to the string width $A \sim \delta$.
-These AMR results have allowed us to probe the asymptotic small width regime for global strings where dual radiation predictions (\ref{duality}) from the Kalb-Ramond action are shown to become increasingly accurate.
+Our results are consistent with the analytic damping rate $\beta = \pi^3/4 \approx 7.75$ and indicate an effective radial cutoff for the string $R \approx L/8$ ($\varrho \equiv R/L \approx 0.12 $), about half the string radius of curvature $L/4$.
+We also observe that finite width effects suppress radiative power in massless modes at small amplitudes comparable to the string width $A \sim \delta$.
+Hence, by accurately fitting to the inverse square model, we have demonstrated that dual radiation predictions from the Kalb-Ramond action (\ref{duality}) are accurate as we asymptotically approach the small width regime.